rbncha/Wordpress-Registry/wordpress-registry/trunk/readme.txt

 Tested up to: 3.4.1
 Stable tag: 2.2

-Store anything in registry for global-scope such as variable/values, objects, array etc which you can get from plugins and theme files.
-Get/check values of your $_GET and $_POST variables.
+Store anything in registry for global-scope such as variable/values, objects, array etc to access from plugins and theme.
+Get/check values of $_GET and $_POST variables.

 == Description ==